AGnar11100/Web-Applications/README.md

 3) Address Book allows for users to create/edit/delete contacts for people.
 For discription: https://sites.google.com/a/ucsc.edu/luca/classes/cmps-183-hypermedia-and-the-web/cse-183-spring-2020/homework-4

+Note: the videos listed below were created by my professor and best represent the functionality of the projects I've completed.

 4) Postlandia is a simple posting forum that allows users to create/edit/delete their posts on a forum.
 User priviledges are limited if the post does not belong to the current user and required different styling than the Address Book.